 - 2. At all times, respect the rights of other network users.
 Each student is assigned a password, which will be kept confidential. - 3.
-Students will not access another user's files, and students are not allowed to use social networking tools including, but not limited to, Facebook, TikTok, Snapchat or Instagram when using school computers. - 4.
-All computers and systems are to be treated with care, and used only with a teacher's permission. - 5.
-Copyright laws must be respected. - 6.
+Students will not access another user's files. - 4.
+Using instant messaging or chat websites or programs and playing computer games is not allowed at TCS during class hours or during afterschool supervision/extra help.
+It is unacceptable to access defamatory, abusive, obscene, profane, sexually oriented, racially offensive, illegal, or otherwise objectionable material. - 5.
+All computers and systems are to be treated with care and used only with a teacher's permission.
+Students are expected to regularly charge their laptop battery and, in particular, to start each day with a fully charged battery. - 6.
+Copyright laws must be respected. - 7.
 Email, Google Drive and personal USB flash drives should be used to transfer work from home to school, but most technology projects are contained within school.
-No other email is permitted. - 7.
-Personal information, such as a home address or telephone number, is to be kept off of the internet. - 8.
-Computer storage areas will be treated like school lockers.
-Faculty may review files and communications to ensure that users are using the system responsibly.
+No other email is permitted. - 8.
+Personal information, such as a home address or telephone number, is to be kept off of the internet.